Search here...

 It’s a nice contrast to the grandeur of the palace and therefore a perfect spot for a quiet walk.

-Whether you’re into French history or just want a day out surrounded by incredible scenery, Versailles is a fantastic choice.
-It’s an easy trip from Paris and offers a really interesting vantage point into France’s royal past.
+Whether you’re into French history or just want a day out surrounded by incredible scenery, Versailles is one of the best day trips from Paris.
+It’s an easy trip and offers a really interesting vantage point into France’s royal past.

 Useful Tips: Wear comfortable walking shoes and don’t go on Mondays, as they are closed.